 - student at the master's, clinical doctorate, or PhD level at the time of Convention, or

 - postdoctoral fellow, or

-- junior level faculty member (less than six years teaching/research experience in a tenure-track position or below the level of associate professor)
+- junior-level faculty member (below the level of associate professor)

 - experienced investigator affiliated with an academic or clinical research environment, either at the protégé’s university or another institution

-- Symposium speakers are not eligible to serve as RMPTA mentors (see Symposium Agenda)
+- Symposium speakers are not eligible to serve as RMPTA mentors (see the

 Awardee Pair Requirements

 The award includes responsibilities before, during, and after Convention.